RaymondWHZ/photon-pictures-warehouse-front/README.md

 ## Introduction

-This project is the frontend of the warehouse management system.
+This project is the frontend of photon pictures warehouse management system.

 ## Usage